Poerilla/threejs/README.md

 ```
 ## Work done so far
 1. Selected visualization technique using the IcosahedronGeometry geometry.
+* The flourecent blinking is for nodes which are transmitting.
+* The color of the cell, which is the dot, determines the protocol being used.
+- Green is for TCP
+- Yellow is for CCMP
 2. Select metric or variable to tie to json data
 * Circle mesh color of virtices.
 Inner "cell" mesh and the outer "wireframe" mesh
 3. Analyze data using D3 to view the data using graphs